shizukuyu/machine-learning/README.md

 # HClimRep.ipynb introduction

 ## Overview
-HClimRep.ipynb is a Jupyter Notebook dedicated to climate data analysis and forecasting using deep learning techniques.
+'HClimRep.ipynb' is a Jupyter Notebook dedicated to climate data analysis and forecasting using deep learning techniques.
 It combines Python's data processing capabilities with advanced machine learning frameworks to model complex climate patterns.
-The notebook uses TensorFlow and Keras for building neural networks, enabling researchers to explore climate trends, predict future conditions, and identify anomalies with state-of-the-art deep learning methods.
+The notebook uses 'TensorFlow' and 'Keras' for building neural networks, enabling researchers to explore climate trends, predict future conditions, and identify anomalies with state-of-the-art deep learning methods.

 ## Functional Overview